 It follows calls from council leaders who were concerned that the number of cases being recorded is higher in many parts of the area than during the January peak.

 Worryingly, infection rates have increased in older people, and there has been a rise in deaths.
-You can see our latest detailed analysis of the data here.

 The councils said pressure is building on both health and education services in Cambridgeshire and Peterborough.